The Members of

-Report on the Financial Statements
+Report on the Standalone Financial Statements

-We have audited the accompanying Financial Statements of CEENIK EXPORTS(INDIA) UMITED. ("the Company") which comprise the Balance Sheet as atMarch 31 2019 and the Statement of Profit and Loss (including Other ComprehensiveIncome) and the Statement of Cash Flows for the year then ended statement of changes inequity for the year then ended and a summary of significant accounting policies and other explanatoryInformation.
+We have audited the accompanying Standalone Financial Statements of CEENIK EXPORTS(INDIA) LIMITED (the Company) which comprises of the Balance Sheet as atMarch 31 2019 and the Statement of Profit and Loss (including Other ComprehensiveIncome) and the Statement of Cash Flows for the year then ended statement of changes inequity for the year then ended and a summary of the significant accounting policies andother explanatory information.

-Managements Responsibility for the Financial Statements
+Managements Responsibility for the Standalone Financial Statements

-This responsibility also includes maintenance of adequate accounting records inaccordance with the provisions of the Act for safeguarding the assets of the Company andfor preventing and detecting frauds and other irregularities; selection and application ofappropriate accounting policies; making judgments and estimates that are reasonable andprudent; and design implementation and maintenance of adequate internal financial controls that are operating effectively forensuring the accuracy and completeness ofthe accounting records relevant to the preparation and presentation of the standalonefinancial statements that give a true and fair view and are free from materialmisstatement whether due to fraud or error.
+This responsibility also includes maintenance of adequate accounting records inaccordance with the provisions of the Act for safeguarding the assets of the Company andfor preventing and detecting frauds and other irregularities; selection and application ofappropriate accounting policies; making judgments and estimates that are reasonable andprudent; and design implementation and maintenance of adequate internal financialcontrols that were operating effectively for ensuring the accuracy and completeness ofthe accounting records relevant to the preparation and presentation of the standalonefinancial statements that give a true and fair view and are free from materialmisstatement whether due to fraud or error.

 Our responsibility is to express an opinion on these standalone financial statementsbased on our audit.
 In conducting our audit we have taken into account the provisions ofthe Act the accounting and auditing standards and matters which are required to beincluded in the audit report under the provisions of the Act and the Rules made thereunder and the Order issued under section 143(11) of the Act.

-We conducted our audit In accordance with the Standards on Auditing specified under Section 143(10) of the Act Those Standards require that we comply with the ethicalrequirements and plan and perform the audit to obtain reasonable assurance about whetherthe financial statements are free frommaterial misstatement.
+We conducted our audit of the standalone financial statements in accordance with theStandards on Auditing specified under Section 143(10) of the Act.
+Those Standards requirethat we comply with ethical requirements and plan and perform the audit to obtainreasonable assurance about whether the standalone financial statements are free frommaterial misstatement.

-An audit involves performing procedure to obtain audit evidence about the amountsand disclosures in the financial statements.
-The procedures selected depend onthe auditor's judgment including the assessment of the risks of material misstatement of thefinancial statements whether due to fraud or error.
-In making those riskassessments the auditor considers internal financial control relevant to the Company'spreparation of the standalone financial statements that give a true and fair view in orderto design audit procedures that are appropriate in the circumstances but not for thepurpose of expressing an opinion on whether the Company has In place an adequate internalfinancial controls system over financial reporting and the operating effectiveness
+An audit involves performing procedures to obtain audit evidence about the amounts andthe disclosures in the standalone financial statements.
+The procedures selected depend onthe auditor's judgment including the assessment of the risks of material misstatement ofthe standalone financial statements whether due to fraud or error.
+In making those riskassessments the auditor considers internal financial control relevant to the Company'spreparation of the standalone financial statements that give a true and fair view in orderto design audit procedures that are appropriate in the circumstances but not for thepurpose of expressing an opinion on whether the company has in place an adequate internalfinancial controls system over financial reporting and the operating effectiveness

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information requiredby the Act in the manner so required and give a true and fair view in conformity with theaccounting principles generally accepted in India of the state ofaffairs of the Company as at March 31 2019 and its profit total comprehensive incomeand its cash flows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Act in the manner so required and give a true and fair view in conformity with theaccounting principles generally accepted in India including the Ind AS of the state ofaffairs of the Company as at March 31 2019 and its profit total comprehensive incomeand its cash flows for the year ended on that date.

 Report on Other Legal and Regulatory Requirements